AeroAstroid/TWOW-Season-Simulator/README.md

 For highest accuracy, it is recommended to use **standardized ranks** as the performance data, however **normalized ranks** are an acceptable substitute.

-The sample file in the repo contains data for all EWOW contestants as of EWOW 10B.
+The sample file in the repo contains data for all **EWOW** contestants as of round 10.

 ### Game Data

 The program reads game variables from the **`data/game.txt`** file.
-The file contains 10 customizable variables:
+The file contains 12 customizable variables:

 * **`ELIM_RATE`:** the percentage of contestants that get eliminated/lose a life per round, expressed as a decimal value;
 * **`PRIZE_RATE`:** the percentage of contestants that prize in each round, expressed as a decimal value.
 By default, prizing gives an extra life if life decay isn't active, and gives an extra response if it is;